Seasonal · Field Guide

 Does a holiday drink have to be alcoholic?

 Not at all.
-The once-a-year drinks worth remembering are just as often a family punch, fresh lemonade, spiced cider, or a good mocktail.
-The point is the drink tied to the day, not the alcohol.
-Drinqly's sober mode logs non-alcoholic drinks the same way.
+Half the once-a-year drinks worth remembering are a family punch, fresh-pressed lemonade, spiced cider, or a good mocktail.
+What makes them worth keeping is that they belong to the day.
+Drinqly's sober mode logs non-alcoholic drinks with the same fields, so the habit holds however you celebrate.

-The season gives you a handful of drinks you will never have quite the same way again.
-Most of them you will lose, not because they were forgettable, but because you never wrote them down.
-Ten seconds while you are still holding the glass is all it takes to keep one.
-Next year, you will be glad the record is there.
+The season gives you a handful of drinks you'll never have quite the same way again.
+Most of them slip away for one dull reason: nobody ever wrote them down.
+Ten seconds while you're still holding the glass is all it takes to keep one.
+That's the whole cost.
+Next year, you'll be glad the record is there.

 The social drinking journal · Every glass, every story